 Your employer does not have complete freedom to fire you.
-You cannot be fired for an illegal reason, such as your sex, race or health condition.
+You cannot be fired for an illegal reason, such as your sex, race, or health condition.
 You have rights even if your employment is at will.
-The Law Office of Frank S. Clowney III, based in San Diego, has represented clients in wrongful termination cases since 1990.
+The Law Office of Frank S. Clowney III, based in San Diego, has represented clients in wrongful termination cases since 1990 through the work of our San Diego wrongful termination lawyer.
 I understand that your employer must have broken the law in order for you to have a legally sound discrimination case.

 It is illegal to fire an employee for reporting another employee’s or the employer’s illegal conduct.
 Reporting the illegal activity of a co-worker or employer is called whistleblowing.
 If you have been fired for talking with another employee about your salary, the California Labor Code says this is also wrongful termination.
 There are many other illegal grounds for termination.

 Unlawful termination in California is when an employee is terminated in violation of either a contract or a federal or state law.
 If an employee has a written contract with their employer that outlines the terms of their employment and what can be causes for termination, wrongful termination is when the employer terminates the employee before the contract is up for some reason that’s not specified in the contract.

 Most California employees are “at-will,” meaning their employer can terminate them at any time, as long as the termination is not based on discrimination or a violation of the employee’s rights.
 At-will employees have several protections, including:

 For example, wrongful termination could involve an incident in which an employer terminates a worker in violation of paid family leave.
 Under state law, workers who need to take time off work to care for an ill family member are eligible to receive benefits for up to eight weeks.
 The payments are a set portion (usually 60 to 70 percent) of wages averaged from the previous five to 18 months.